 The Hummingbird in 2006

 Although The Hummingbird Inn was structurally sound as a result of Miller’s extensive renovations, it had not been occupied for several years prior to its purchase by Jeremy and Diana Robinson in 1991, and was beginning another decline.
 It had three bathrooms and three half-baths for an obvious five guest rooms, but only one bathroom was functional.
 The Robinsons took a small bedroom and split it into two portions, making a bathroom out of each.
-Since that time, additions have included one new full bath and a lavatory on the first floor, one on the third, and two other remodeled baths for a total of 7 1/2 bathrooms.
-Two guest room baths, Alleghany’s and Franklin’s, have double whirlpools.
+Since that time, additions have included one new full bath and a lavatory on the first floor, one on the third, and two other remodeled baths for a total of 7 1/2 bathrooms, two of which had double whirlpool baths installed.

 In 2003, the inn was purchased by Pam & Dick Matthews.
 They added a spacious deck out by the barn adjacent to Mill Creek, a pleasant place to sit during the Spring, Summer and Fall.
 And while they made some interior changes to the house, nothing was done to alter the charm and appeal when they found it in 2003.

 The Inn was purchased in July 2008 by Patty and Dan Harrison.
 The Harrisons ran the Inn with impeccable guest service for 7 years and are responsible for the latest renovation of 3 guest rooms, brand new state of the art spa baths installed Spring 2015 and acquiring the adjacent lot for expansion.
 On June 29, 2015 Sandra and Jeff Shaffer purchased the Inn and opened to a full house for the fourth of July weekend.
 Well established, the Hummingbird Inn has served as a bed and breakfast for the past 24 years.
 The Shaffer’s intend to carry out Patty and Dan’s dream to expand the Inn by building cabins on the adjacent lot.